Applications and charms

 Removing an application is a simple process.
 See the Removing things page for guidance.

 Juju horizontally scales applications up and down by adding and removing application units.
-The Scaling applications page for details.
+See the Scaling applications page for details.

 Upgrade an application